marionettejs/backbone.marionette/docs/marionette.renderer.md

 ## Custom Template Selection And Rendering

-By default, the renderer will take a jQuery selector object as the first parameter, and a JSON data object as the optional second parameter.
+By default, the renderer will take a jQuery selector object as the first parameter, and a JSON data object as the optional second parameter, and View object or CompositeView object as the optional third parameter.
 It then uses the `TemplateCache` to load the template by the specified selector, and renders the template with the data provided (if any) using underscore templates.